SDFIdk/ea-modelling-tools-java/README.md

-# Data Modelling Tools
+# EA Modelling Tools

-This project contains a set of tools, written in Java, to support model driven development.
+This project contains a set of tools, written in Java, to support model driven development for models made with Sparx Enterprise Architect.

+ℹ️ This project is work in progress, no releases have been made yet.

 ## Using the tools

 ### In Enterprise Architect

-Copy the data modelling tools to a location on your computer.
+Copy the modelling tools to a location on your computer.

-Set user environment variables `JAVACMD` and `DMT_HOME` using the [`setx`](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/setx "setx | Microsoft Docs") command on the Windows command line. `JAVACMD` must point to the java.exe in a **32-bit** Java installation and is used in the .bat-files (the name `JAVACMD` is defined by the [appassembler-maven-plugin](https://github.com/mojohaus/appassembler)). `DMT_HOME` is used when invoking the .bat-files from within a script in Enterprise Architect (the name `DMT_HOME` is defined by this project).
+Set user environment variables `JAVACMD` and `EAMT_HOME` using the [`setx`](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/setx "setx | Microsoft Docs") command on the Windows command line. `JAVACMD` must point to the java.exe in a **32-bit** Java installation and is used in the .bat-files (the name `JAVACMD` is defined by the [appassembler-maven-plugin](https://github.com/mojohaus/appassembler)). `EAMT_HOME` is used when invoking the .bat-files from within a script in Enterprise Architect (the name `EAMT_HOME` is defined by this project).

 ```
 SETX JAVACMD "C:\path\to\OpenJDK\x86-32_11.0.2_9\jdk-11.0.2+9\bin\java.exe"
-SETX DMT_HOME "C:\path\to\folder\containing\bin\conf\log\and\repo"
+SETX EAMT_HOME "C:\path\to\folder\containing\bin\conf\log\and\repo"
 ```

 Close the command line window and open a new one.
 Check using `echo`, that the environment variables are set correctly the input should show the chosen paths:

 ```
 echo %JAVACMD%
-echo %DMT_HOME%
+echo %EAMT_HOME%
 ```

 Restart Enterprise Architect, if it is open.